The unique place where it seems like the time stands…

 Is there be a better place for wedding preparations than the top of the class and architecturally divine Villa Gippini?
 Beautiful interiors are really important for capturing mesmerizing photos, and Lake Orta Villa Wedding is certainly breathtaking.

-The striking natural wonders of the Italian Lakes, adorned with the silent snowy dreams of the Alp Mountains, makes it the most definitive romantic ambiance for a wedding ceremony in Italy.
+The striking natural wonders of the Italian Lakes and Lake Como, adorned with the silent snowy dreams of the Alp Mountains, makes it the most definitive romantic ambience for a wedding ceremony in Italy.
 Serving as an everlasting Muse and eternal inspiration of the Romantic poets, the Italian lakes have always been a popular destination.
 From the ancient Roman times to the modern day and age – it’s still a highly requested place where many A-listers, celebrities, and other wealthy Milanese people like to spend their vacation days.

-Destination wedding Italy © DT studio – Lake Orta wedding photographer
+Lake Como Wedding photographer: DT studio Lake Orta wedding photographer